 Ten national social fraternities have chapters at Sewanee.
 They are Alpha Tau Omega, Beta Theta Pi, Chi Psi, Delta Kappa Epsilon, Delta Tau Delta, Kappa Alpha Order, Lambda Chi Alpha, Phi Gamma Delta, Sigma Alpha Epsilon, and Sigma Nu.
 The Phi Society of 1883 and Gamma Sigma Pi are the local fraternities.
 Most fraternities maintain a house that is used for meetings, social events, and everyday recreation.
 There are eight local sororities at Sewanee: Alpha Delta Theta, Alpha Tau Zeta, Gamma Tau Upsilon, Kappa Omega, Phi Kappa Epsilon, Phi Sigma Theta, Theta Kappa Phi, and Theta Pi.
 Kappa Delta is the only national sorority.
 The nine sororities each have a dedicated residential house or apartment for meetings and small social events.

 The fraternity and sorority rush programs are supervised by the interfraternity and Intersorority Councils and are held at the beginning of the Easter semester.
 Rush activities are designed to help those who take part become acquainted with all the fraternities and sororities.
-About sixty percent of men and women belong to fraternities or sororities.

 The Women's Center Board serves as the primary women's advocacy group on campus and runs the Women's Center at Bairnwick.
 They promote women's interests through social and educational programs, facility space, leadership opportunities, and an annual Women's Conference.